AlexCline/upctoasin.com/README.md

     AWSSecretKey: YOURAWSSECRETKEY
     AWSTagId: YOURAWSASSOCTAGID

+### Mac OS X

-On Mac OS X, you'll also need to specify the path to XCode before you run `npm install`.
+You'll also need to specify the path to XCode before you run `npm install`.
 This is needed for the `sqlite3` module.

     sudo xcode-select --switch /usr/bin

+### CentOS

+You'll need the following packages to build the required modules:

+    sudo yum install make